For the second straight year, the Tri-Cities set a new record with 85 luxury home sales in 2025.

 Six of the ten most expensive home sales last year were in Kennewick, including the top three.
 In fact, for the second straight year, Kennewick dominated the Tri-Cities luxury home market with more million-dollar sales than any city in the immediate area.
 Here’s a city-by-city breakdown of 2025’s luxury home sales:

-But remember, this rise in luxury home sales is happening at a time when — at least for the past four years or so — Tri-Cities home prices have been relatively flat.
+I’ll finish with this: The rise in luxury home sales is happening at a time when — at least for the past four years or so — Tri-Cities home prices have been relatively flat.
+So even though the upper end of the market is expanding, it’s not substantially pulling up home prices overall.